 The manner in which we conduct our day-to-day operations is reflective of our commitment to excellence in all facets of becoming a productive, Christ-centered person.

-The best way to understand why we have chapel twice a week and a Christ-centered school is to experience it.
+The best way to understand why we have chapel two to three times a week and a Christ-centered school is to experience it.
 Hear from our Director of Spiritual Life, Mr. Mark Newman as he shares a chapel message to our school community in May 2020.

 You can find more of these videos and messages on our YouTube Channel.